fbietti/thefork-scraping-code/README.md

 ## File: celaningdataset

 This file contains R commands to effectively structure our database.
 The manipulations involve extracting the district number from the address, enabling the comparison of average prices for pizzerias in different neighborhoods of Paris.

+## File: assignmet_pizza_price_paris

+This file contains an exercise that, if you are a teacher, you can give to your data analysis students.
+I wrote it in R, but it can be easily translated into Python if you prefer.
+It starts with some commands to change variable types or find individuals, etc., and continues with recoding and bivariate analyses.
+I ask students to create tables, formulate hypotheses, test them, and create a graph.
+The file contains the answers to each question